Rock Island Public Library: Southwest Branch Library

-The Southwest Rock Island branch is located in Southwest Rock Island, an area that is south of the original city of Rock Island and adjoins the Rock River (Mississippi River) and the village of Milan.
+The Southwest Rock Island branch is located in Southwest Rock Island, an area that is south of the original city of Rock Island and adjoins the village of Milan.
 The Southwest branch was created to conveniently serve the information needs of Southwest Rock Island citizens.
 The Southwest Branch Library is attached to the Rock Island Fire Station #2.
 In 1974, a small library was added onto the side of the fire station, and it opened soon after to the public.
 In 2001, the branch was renovated adding bathrooms, a community room, children's room, and computer lab and study area.
-The community room is used for Library Board meetings, story times, Book discussion club and special Rock Island City Council meetings; it is also available to non-profit organizations groups by contacting the library office.
-The branch has wireless internet, computer lab, children's and adult reading areas and a self-checkout machine.
+The community room is used for Milan-Blackhawk Area Public Library District board meetings, story times, and other library-hosted meetings and events.
+The room may be booked to non-profit and business groups for a small charge.
+To initiate a room request, groups may use the self-service booking feature on the library website, or contact the library Business office.
+The branch has wireless internet, computer lab, children's and adult reading areas and a self-checkout.